NCPlyn/ProtogenHelmet-ESP32/ProtoESP-Controller/readme.md

 ### Use
 - Connect to the ProtoESP WiFi AP named `ProtoWiFi` with password `Proto1234`
 - Open any web browser and visit site `192.168.4.1` with mobile data turned off
-- Change the password and name of the WiFi.
-You will have to reconnect after restarting the ESP!
+- Change the password and name of the WiFi. (**Both minimum 9 chars!!**) You will have to reconnect after restarting the ESP!
 - Here you can play any available animation, enable or disable features, configure variables and more!
 - Click on `Save` after you're done setting things
 - If you need to put the remote to defaults, power on the ESP and hold down the BOOT button for 10s